UNIVERSE-HPC/course-material/software_architecture_and_design/functional/recursion_cpp.md

 list of instructions to tell the computer what to do step by step and how to change the state of the program and advance towards the result.
 They often use *iteration* to repeat a series of steps.
-Functional programming, on the other hand, typically uses *recursion* - an ability of a function to call/repeat itself until a particular condition is reached.
+Functional programming, on the other hand, often uses *recursion* - an ability of a function to call/repeat itself until a particular condition is reached.

 ~~~cpp